 Make sure that the sleeping bag you bring camping is right for the weather.
 You are going to be really hot and uncomfortable camping in the summertime if your sleeping bag is rated for sub-zero temperatures.
 On the other hand, light-weight sleeping supplies will never keep you warm enough in the dead of winter.
 You might develop hypothermia.

 Let your loved ones help you pick a campsite.
 Have a conversation about where you want to go.
 There are many different places, so it can be hard to choose.
 Try to select a short-list and then put it to a family vote.

 Many people are drawn to outdoors experiences like iron filings are drawn to a magnet.
 A great way to maximize the positive experiences you can have a camping adventure is to become privy to some knowledgeable advice and tips.
 By taking time to learn from the advice below, your upcoming trip can become the best trip you’ve ever had.

 While you think nature will provide enough wood for your fire to continue burning, it may be wet, which will not burn.
 Bringing some extra wood in a watertight wrapping is a smart idea for camping success.

 Camping provides the inevitable experience that you, your family and most of your possessions will probably get dirty.
-Being prepared for the inevitable is the best way to avoid unneeded stress.
-Enjoy being in the woods and allow yourself to let loose and be messy.
-You can always clean up, and be “normal” when you return home.
+If you are mentally prepared for this experience ahead of time, you can relieve the cause for a lot of stress when it does happen.
+Enjoy hanging out in the wilderness and don’t worry too much about getting messy.
+You can go back to normal when you go home.

 Information site for campers, backpackers, and hikers!
 I and my family live in Colorado, USA, and we hike and camp many times throughout the year.
 This site is meant to share some of the great information about the outdoors and enjoying getting out of the house!
 We hope you enjoy it and thanks for visiting.